pymupdf/PyMuPDF/docs/faq.rst

 All of the above is provided by three basic :ref:`Page`, resp. :ref:`Shape` methods:

-* :meth:`Page.insertFont` -- install a font for the page for later reference.
+* :meth:`Page.insert_font` -- install a font for the page for later reference.
 The result is reflected in the output of :meth:`Document.get_page_fonts`.
 The font can be:

     - provided as a file,
     - already present somewhere in **this or another** PDF, or
     - be a **built-in** font.

-* :meth:`Page.insertText` -- write some lines of text.
-Internally, this uses :meth:`Shape.insertText`.
+* :meth:`Page.insert_text` -- write some lines of text.
+Internally, this uses :meth:`Shape.insert_text`.

-* :meth:`Page.insertTextbox` -- fit text in a given rectangle.
+* :meth:`Page.insert_textbox` -- fit text in a given rectangle.
 Here you can choose text alignment features (left, right, centered, justified) and you keep control as to whether text actually fits.
-Internally, this uses :meth:`Shape.insertTextbox`.
+Internally, this uses :meth:`Shape.insert_textbox`.

 .. note:: Both text insertion methods automatically install the font as necessary.